ramiromagno/gwasrapidd/README.md

 ## Installation

-Install the development version from GitHub with:
+You can install the current, experimental version of gwasrapidd with:

 ``` r
 # install.packages("devtools")